 What makes a relationship healthy?

 Communication & Sharing: The most important part of any healthy relationship between two people is being able to talk and listen to one another.
-You and the other person can figure out what your common interests are.
-You can share your feelings with the other person and trust that they will be there to listen and support you.
-You will not feel judged for the personal information you share.
 In healthy relationships, people don't lie.
 Communication is based on honesty and trust.
-By listening carefully and sharing your thoughts and feelings with another person, you show them that they are an important part of your life.

 How do I know that I have a healthy relationship with someone?